fauna/fauna-go/README.md

 ### Retries

-By default the client will automatically retry a query if the request results in an HTTP status code 429 or 502.
+By default the client will automatically retry a query if the request results in an HTTP status code 429.
 Retries use an exponential backoff.
 The maximum number of retries and maximum wait time before a retry can be configured on the client.

 #### Maximum Attempts